 It’s also likely that it will become more and more pressing over the coming years and elections as more young adults gain the right to vote and have to deal with the crippling effects of student loan debt.

-President-Elect Joe Biden’s plan for student loans
+President Joe Biden’s plan for student loans

-Biden’s main focus has been on expanding student loan forgiveness options and also making college free for many college students.
+Beyond providing additional payment relief to federal student loan borrowers, Biden’s main focus has been on expanding student loan forgiveness options and also making college free for many college students.

 Other ideas include making PSLF more accessible, giving eligible borrowers $10,000 per year for up to five years, and offering federal loan forgiveness after 20 years with no threat of income tax on the discharged balance.

-The presidential election’s impact on student loans
+President Joe Biden’s continued impact on student loans

 It’s important to keep in mind that proposals and promises made during a presidential campaign are always accompanied by an asterisk.
-That is to say that the President of the United States doesn’t have the ultimate authority to create or alter student loan policy — that process includes Congress.
+That is to say that the President of the United States doesn’t always have the ultimate authority to create or alter student loan policy — that process includes Congress.

 So will we see student loan forgiveness in 2021?
 It’s unlikely we’ll see sweeping changes so quickly, but there are some scenarios where it could occur, even if only on a small level.